aristanetworks/vane/docs/nrfu_setup/nrfu_setup.md

 !!! success

-    After which Vane will start executing the test cases on your devices managed through CVP
+    After which Vane will start executing the test cases on the devices managed through CVP